 The DPRC collaborates with SF State's diverse community to ensure that all aspects of campus life - learning, working and living - are universally accessible.
 The DPRC provides the University with resources, education and direct services in order that people with disabilities may have a greater opportunity to achieve social justice and equity.

-The Accessible Technology Commons (ATC) hours of operation for Summer 2016 are:
+The Accessible Technology Commons (ATC) hours of operation for Fall 2016 are:

 Student Assistant Employment at DPRC

 Need a job for Fall 2016?
 The following positions are available:

 - Adaptive Technology Trainers

 - Office/Desk Assistants

 To view position information and to apply, please visit the GatorJOBs website and look for the DPRC job listings.

 Work Study positions may be available.
 Applicants must be an SF State student and maintain a GPA of at least 2.0.

 STDcheck.com offers scholarships throughout the year to college students who are HIV-positive.
 Scholarship amounts vary between $250 - $5,000 and will depend upon essays submitted and well as the following requirements.
 Applicants must currently be HIV positive, be accepted or enrolled at a college or university in the United States and studying or intending to attend at full time status.
 The scholarships’ amounts will vary between $250-$5,000 dependent upon application submissions.